nterreri/thesis/report/appendix.md

 it may well be possible to similarly generate data for use in similar ways, prior exploration of other alternatives to the particular model used in this implementation.

 # Advanced Research into Categorization

-So far, we have looked at how classifiers would be used to give labels to distinct documents, however the documents we are interested in classifying are not independent from each other: a conversation is a rich in context, and no feature of the approach outlined so far even considers this aspect of the problem.
+The classifiers used in the project would be used to give labels to distinct documents, however the documents we are interested in classifying are not independent from each other: a conversation is a rich in context, and no feature of the approach outlined so far even considers this aspect of the problem.